nicolehollant/nuxt-stories/README.md

 - [ ] improve navbar (maybe use default exported story as roots, and put other exports under it?)
 - [ ] write docs (eventually) and have more examples?
 - [ ] make controls better
+- [ ] make autogen stories more configurable

 ## Todone:

+- [x] autogen stories for things in components dir
+- [x] make this a monorepo (docs, module, layer, playground, any recipes or whatever idk)
+- [x] separate UI out into a layer
 - [x] actually make a module
 - [x] sync query string between iframe and main page
 - [x] support a resizeable canvas